 Depending on its source, fructose can be a natural sugar or an added sugar.
 It is considered a natural sugar when we consume it directly from plants.
 Research shows that naturally occurring fructose found in whole foods do not have a harmful effect on health when eaten according to guidelines (Kraft, Natalie, RDN 2022).
 On the other hand, it is considered an added sugar when fructose-containing sugars like high fructose corn syrup have been added during manufacturing (AllRecipes, 2021).

-While fructose has a lower impact on blood sugar, too much fructose as added sugar can instead have detrimental effects (Lustig, MD Endocrinologist, The Guardian.
+While fructose has a lower impact on blood sugar, too much fructose as added sugar can have detrimental effects (Lustig, MD Endocrinologist, The Guardian.
 2013).

 Is high-fructose corn syrup bad?